ibrahim-kocyigit/ibm-data-science-professional-certificate/cheatsheets/open-source-tools-for-data-science.md

 ### Hue
 * Open source web interface for analyzing and visualizing large datasets in Apache Hadoop.
-* Offers a user-friendy experience for exploring data and creating visualizations.
+* Offers a user-friendly experience for exploring data and creating visualizations.
 * No need for programming skills; can create visualizations from SQL queries.

 ### Kibana